E-Amusement

-Cards

 Magnetic cards

 Prior to 2006, e-Amusement used magnetic stripe cards called Entry Passes that were sold separately for each game using the platform, either from an arcade desk or through a vending machine.
 Each card held data for one player, and typically came in 5 designs specific to the game (usually featuring character artwork).
 "Special" cards were also distributed from time to time, often alongside the console versions of certain games; these cards could sometimes be used to unlock special content in their respective game.
+These were exclusive to each title and could not be used on other games.
+For instance, the entry card for "beatmania IIDX 9th Style" could not be used for "pop'n music 9".
+In addition to this, even for the same title, an entry card for a particular entry in a series could not be used in a new release, and so cards had to be repurchased.

 e-Amusement Pass

-In 2006, Konami began to phase out the original magnetic card system in favor of the e-Amusement Pass; a contactless smartcard that works across all games that were upgraded to use the new system.
+In 2006, Konami began to phase out the original magnetic card system in favor of the e-Amusement Pass; an IC contactless smartcard that works across all games that were upgraded to use the new system.
 The new cards also use a 4-digit PIN for security.
 In the event the pass is lost, its existing data can be transferred over to a new pass through Konami's website.

 The pass can also be linked to a mobile phone "Konami NetDX" account, allowing players to access their scores and other data on their mobile phone.
 On some games, customization of the game can also be done through the NetDX system.
-However, only smartphones sold to Japan with FeliCa RFID support can use this function.
+However, only smartphones sold in Japan with FeliCa RFID support can use this function.

-Beatmania IIDX

-Beatmania IIDX is one of the prominent games using the e-Amusement service.
-It allows players to register scores and records, use a live Internet ranking system, and unlock new songs.

-When registering an e-Amusement Pass for the first time with a Beatmania IIDX machine, the player is issued a "IIDX ID".
-The IIDX ID can be used to select other players as rivals and track your progress compared to them.

-Users subscribed to the Konami NetDX service can also customize the game UI, by changing the graphics, system music, displayed categories and combo counter.

-Beatmania IIDX 9th Style was the first version to use e-Amusement, and is the only version which allows use of the card readers without a live network connection.
-All subsequent versions require a direct connection to Konami's e-Amusement service for the card readers to function.

-Beatmania IIDX 13: DistorteD was the first version to use the new "e-Amusement Pass", previous versions used the magnetic card system.

-Dance Dance Revolution

-Dance Dance Revolution SuperNova was the first ever DDR title to support the e-Amusement Pass.